juancarlosjr97/university-peer-evaluation-automation/README.md

 5. Navigate to `My Projects`, and open the project just created.
 If you skipped the step 4, open the expandable navigation on the far left, and go to `Editor`

-6. Open the file `setup.gs`.
+6. Open the file `app_setup.gs`.
 Do not make any other changes to any other file unless you know what you are doing.

 7. Replace the value of the constant `MASTER_SPREADSHEET_URL` to the spreadsheet URL created on the `Project Spreadsheet Setup` without deleting the double quotes